dosemu2/fdpp/README.md

 fdpp support enabled from the aforementioned
 [ubuntu PPA](https://code.launchpad.net/~dosemu2/+archive/ubuntu/ppa).

+## configuring
+fdpp uses fdppconf.sys file at boot.
+This file has the standard format of config.sys with some syntax extensions.
+It is fully backward-compatible with the DOSish config.sys, and if fdppconf.sys is missing, config.sys is attempted instead.

 ## but what it *actually* is? why dosemu2?
 fdpp is a user-space library that needs a couple of call-backs to be provided to it by the host program.